 Contact Alisa

-Alisa is a long-time activist and community organizer working on issues as diverse, yet interconnected, as the climate emergency, peace and justice in Palestine and Israel, and abolition of the carceral continuum.
+Alisa is a long-time activist working on issues as diverse, yet interconnected, as the climate emergency, peace and justice in Palestine and Israel, and abolition of the carceral continuum.
 She has been deeply involved in bringing restorative and transformative justice models to addressing harm in communities.
 Between 2014 and 2020, Alisa served as a Northampton, MA city councilor where she established a Select Committee on Pesticide Reduction and wrote and sponsored legislation to prohibit the use of pesticides in municipal spaces.
 She has a bachelor’s degree from Smith College and a Master’s in International Policy from the Middlebury Institute of International Studies at Monterey.